gampu/Order-statistic-AVL-tree/README.md

 - Make `Iterator` class conform to the existing C++ standards:
   - Expose only the stored data and not the whole `Node`.
   - Add copy constructor, overload equality and inequality operators among others.

-- Make `Tree`class conform to the software engineering framework:
+- Make `Tree` class conform to the software engineering framework:
   - Overload equality and inequality operators.
   - Add functionality for passing-by-reference where not supported.

+- Add documentation for workings of different concepts and techniques.
+- Add coverity scan and profiling.